-CATAWBA FOREIGN STUDY GRANTS are available for Catawba's summer program in Costa Rica as well as for foreign travel associated with a Catawba course and approved by the Center for International Studies.
+CATAWBA FOREIGN STUDY GRANTS are available for foreign travel associated with a Catawba course and approved by the Center for International Studies.
 Grants are based on need.
 The maximum grant available ranges from \$500 to \$1,000, depending on the travel program.